- Different areas of the consulting sector

 Management consulting involves helping businesses achieve their full growth potential by tackling a diverse range of problems, from refining their business model to helping them market to clients.
 They work with companies of all sizes and sectors, public and private, and may specialise in certain areas like tech or sustainability.
 Their work is part data analysis, part advice and part corporate strategy, with the typical aim of expanding a firm’s client base and increasing its revenue.
 If you find the idea of a varied workday with many different tasks exciting, then a career in management consulting may be for you.

-Find out more about what management consulting is.
+Find out more about what a management consultant does.

 A financial consulting firm advises clients on how to plan their finances, so financial consultants are interchangeably called ‘financial advisers’.
 However, while a financial adviser focuses on personal wealth, financial consultants deal with corporate wealth.
 They are consulted on the running of a firm’s finances and may preside over deals and compensation packages for the executive team.
 Good financial consultants have deep sector knowledge of how the internal finances of companies are handled and ultimately serve to increase their client’s value in the eyes of shareholders.